The 20 Most Fun Colleges In America

 Morgantown, West Virginia

-A perennial favourite for the top spot on any party school ranking, WVU ranked in the top ten for the Princeton Review's lists of Students Study the Least and Party Schools.
+A perennial favourite for the top spot on any party school ranking, WVU ranked in the top five for the Princeton Review's lists of Students Study the Least and Party Schools.

 The school year kicks off with 'FallFest' a massive concert/party on the first week of classes that welcomes students back to campus.